Daniel J. Frey

 And pick up hope?

-From the inception of that proposition of freedom for all, and including to this very hour, American and Americans have been at odds with their history and traditions.
+From the inception of that proposition of freedom for all, and including to this very hour, America and Americans have been at odds with their history and traditions.

-Their prayers were answered when the Trump ascended to the Presidency.
+Their prayers were answered when Trump ascended to the Presidency.

 Those racists knew a great day had arrived.